alexvigdor/djomo-core/README.md

 ## What is djomo?

-djomo is an experimental (but refined) JSON library for Java designed according to the Open/Closed principle, to allow the composition of arbitrary parser and serializer features on top of a fast, lean core.
+djomo is a JSON processing library for Java designed according to the Open/Closed principle, to allow the composition of arbitrary parser and serializer features on top of a fast, lean core.

-A pair of interfaces (`Parser`, `Visitor`) and base classes (`FilterParser`, `FilterVisitor`) allow users to implement complex filters that intercept each step of parsing or serializing.
+A pair of interfaces (`Parser`, `Visitor`) represent all the operations involved in parsing and serializing objects, and corresponding filter interfaces (`ParserFilter`, `VisitorFilter`) allow you to implement filters that can intercept each step of parsing or serializing.
+A `Filters` helper class makes it easy to create specialized filters using functional interfaces like `IntVisitor` and `IntParser`.
 A matching pair of annotations (`@Parse`, `@Visit`) allow declarative use of any filter with dependency injection and filter scoping based on path and type.

-Another set of interfaces represent data Models (which might be `ListModel`, `ObjectModel` or `SimpleModel`), and users can apply custom Models for unique data types by developing a `ModelFactory` plugin, or by writing a filter that injects a custom Model into the Parser or Visitor.
+Another set of interfaces represent data Models (which might be `ListModel`, `ObjectModel`), and users can apply custom Models for unique data types by developing a `ModelFactory` plugin, or by writing a filter that injects a custom Model into the Parser or Visitor.

 Provided filter implementations include limiting the set of fields visited for an object, renaming object fields, excluding null values, checking for circular references, limiting collection sizes, reducing objects to lists of field values, and applying path-based filters to specific locations in a model.
 Additional base classes make it simple to write filters to transform one data type to another, to inject computed field values, or to transform a specific field of an object.
 Filters are applied in a feed-forward and just-in-time fashion, avoiding extra data copies, mutations or the overhead of processing and holding a complete transformed data model in memory.